 If you’re not worried about artificial anything, you could also use one of the many sworn-to-be-moist banana bread recipes that call for vanilla pudding, but swap in banana pudding instead.

-Chrissy Teigen warns against this trick (she says the banana pudding tastes too artificial), but many people stand by it, so why not try it and decide for yourself?
-Get the Banana Pudding Banana Bread recipe.
+Caveat: Chrissy Teigen’s banana bread recipe uses vanilla pudding, and in her cookbook, she specifically warns against the banana flavor, as she says it tastes too artificial—but many people stand by it, so why not try it and decide for yourself?

 If you’ve got plenty of bananas and just want to cram even more of them into your bread, stir chunks of fresh ripe banana or dried banana chips into your batter, and cover the top of the loaf in banana pieces too, whether that’s round slices or full banana halves cut lengthwise and arranged artistically.

-You can also search for recipes that use an uncommonly high number of bananas, like this one with five ‘naners in one platonic loaf.
+You can also search for recipes that use an uncommonly high number of bananas, like this one with five bananas in one Platonic loaf.
 Chrissy Teigen is a fan of this technique (and also makes her banana bread in a Bundt pan, which may not make it taste better, but is definitely more fun).